 -

-Investment Amount: Purchase of a property or a collection of properties with a minimum value of $400,000 USD.
+Investment Amount: Purchase of a property or a set of properties worth at least 400,000 USD.

 -

-Holding Condition: A commitment not to sell the purchased property for at least 3 years.
-After this period, you can sell the property at its market value, and your and your family's citizenship will be preserved.
+Retention Condition: Commitment not to sell the purchased property for at least 3 years.
+After this period, you can sell the property at the current market price, and your citizenship and that of your family will be maintained.

 -